-Sausage rolls get their origins in the UK, but they’ve become popular all over nowadays.
+Sausage rolls get their origins in the UK, but they’ve become popular all over nowadays!
 Akin to pigs in a blanket, these warm rolls are perfect for an appetizer, snack, or light meal.
 Making homemade air fryer sausage rolls wrapped in puff pastry is so easy, you’ll want them every week!

+Sausage rolls are versatile and can be customized with different seasonings or types of sausage to suit personal tastes.
+They are often served at parties, picnics, or as a savory snack.
 They even freeze well, if you’d like to prep them ahead of time and cook them later!

 - ½ Pound pork sausage (bulk or links)